Special Collections: Theses Instructions

 - Keywords that could help others find your work when searching online

 Log in and Complete the Submission Agreement

-Once you have been given approval to do so by the Graduate School, go to http://digitalcommons.library.umaine.edu/etd/ In the Author Corner area on the left, click on “Submit Research” and log in to your account.
+Once you have been given approval to do so by the Graduate School, go to http://digitalcommons.library.umaine.edu/etd/ In the Author Corner area in the sidebar on the left, click on “Submit Research” and log in to your account.
 Read through the Submission Agreement.
-Check the box to agree to the Submission Agreement and click on “Continue.”
+Check the box to agree and click on “Continue.”

 Enter Information About Your Work

 - Date of Award (the month and year of graduation)